Reasons for a Case Study on the Federal Open Market Committee

 Then as inflationary pressures began to increase in 1994, the Federal Reserve began to raise rates.
 In response to increased inflationary pressures once again in 1999, the Federal Reserve raised rates six times from June 1999 through May of 2000.
 Those changes are obvious in the graph.

 Growth began to slow at the end of 2000.
 The slowing growth was one indication of the need for a change in monetary policy that would boost spending in the economy.
 The FOMC responded by cutting the target federal funds rate throughout the year.
-The recession began in March of 2001 and ended in November of 2001.
-The target federal funds rate was lowered in January of 2001 with the last of the direct series of lower rates ending in December of 2001.
-(Two more decreases followed – one in mid-2002 and a second in mid-2003.)

 Tools of the Federal Reserve

 The Federal Reserve buys and sells bonds and by doing so, increases or decreases banks' reserves and banks' abilities to make loans.
 As banks increase or decrease loans, the nation's money supply increases or decreases.
 That, in turn, decreases or increases interest rates.
 The purchase and sale of bonds by the Federal Reserve is called open market operations.
-The Federal Reserve is "operating", that is buying or selling, in the "open market" for U.S. Treasury bonds.
+The Federal Reserve is "operating", that is buying or selling, in the "open market" for U.S. Treasury securities.

 Open market operations are the primary tool of the Federal Reserve.
 It is a tool that is often used and is quite powerful.
-This is what the Federal Reserve actually does when it announces a new target for the federal funds rate.
+This is what the Federal Reserve actually does when it announces a new target for its federal funds rate.
 The federal funds rate is the interest rate banks charge one another in return for a loan of reserves.
 If the supply of reserves is reduced because the Federal Reserve has sold bonds, that interest rate is likely to increase.
 If the supply of reserves is increased because the Federal Reserve has purchased bonds, that interest rate is likely to decrease.

 The Discount Rate

 The discount rate is the interest rate the Federal Reserve charges banks if banks borrow reserves from the Federal Reserve itself.
 Banks may need to borrow reserves if they have made too many loans, have experienced withdrawals of deposits or currency, or have had fewer deposits than they expected.
-Banks can borrow reserves from the Federal Reserve or from other banks.

 In reality, banks seldom borrow reserves from the Federal Reserve and tend to rely more on borrowing reserves from other banks when they are needed.
 They will still pay an interest rate (the federal funds rate), but that is a rate determined in the market for reserves and influenced by the open market operations of the Federal Reserve.